TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 32/Job 32.2.md

 ---

-Then was kindled the wrath of Elihu the son of Barachel the Buzite, of the family of Ram: against Job was his wrath kindled, because he justified himself rather than God.
+Then the wrath of Elihu the son of Barachel, the Buzite, of the family of Ram, was kindled against Job.
+His wrath was kindled because he justified himself rather than God.